ruoyin-guo/R-function-implementation/README.md

-Implementation of Logistic Regression using R
+# R function implementation
+R program to implement Logistic Regression function and apply it to a specific data file.